This Sweet Potato Pie recipe is made with only the best ingredients

 So we did just that with this sweet potato pie…

 Once again, we used store-bought crust.
 We used the Pillsbury Regular Pie Crust.
 Each package comes with two pie shells, which is perfect since this recipe will make two pies.
 I used a mixer to blend the filling together to make a creamy pie filling.
 It’s really simple….

 Just boil your potatoes for about an hour.
 Then remove them from the pot and allow them to cool for about 30 minutes.

-Before you go, we want to know your favorite holiday memory.
+Before you go, I want to know your favorite holiday memory.
 Let us know in the comments!
 Have a wonderful holiday season everyone!